effekseer/docs_tool/source/en/ToolReference/killRules.md

 #### Plane Axis

-Defines axis with which plane's normal will be aligned.
+Defines the axis with which the plane's normal will be aligned.
-Inverting the axis allows to change to the side on which particles will be killed.
+Inverting the axis allows to change the side on which particles will be killed.

-For example, if axis is set +Y particles will be killed when they are above the plane, but if you set axis to -Y particles will be killed when they are below the plane.
+For example, if the axis is set +Y particles will be killed when they are above the plane, but if you set the axis to -Y particles will be killed when they are below the plane.

 #### Plane Offset Along Axis

-Defines how far plane will be moved along it's axis.
+Defines how far plane will be moved along its axis.
-For example, if axis is set to +Y and plane offset is 1.0, then particles will be killed when they Y position is greater than 1.0, but if axis is set to -Y and plane offset is 1.0, then particles will be killed when they Y position is less than -1.0.
+For example, if the axis is set to +Y and the plane offset is set to 1.0, then particles will be killed when their Y position is greater than 1.0, but if the axis is set to -Y and plane offset is set to 1.0, then particles will be killed when their Y position is less than -1.0.

 #### Scale And Position Applied

-If enabled (the default) plane orientation will be rotated when effect orientation changes and plane's offset will be scaled with effect's scale.
+If enabled (the default) plane orientation will be rotated when effect orientation changes, and the plane's offset will be scaled with the effect's scale.
-If disabled the plane orientation will remain fixed and it's offset wont change with effect scale.
+If disabled, the plane's orientation will remain fixed and its offset won't change with effect scale.

 ## Sphere

-Sphere used to kill particle when it moves inside or outside of the specified sphere.
+Sphere used to kill particles when they move inside or outside of the specified sphere.

 ```eval_rst
 .. image:: ../../img/Reference/killRules_Sphere.png